hoangle66/CS4961-SBPD-PowerBI/README.md

   - Edit titles, tooltips, colors, and layout.
 - The report can be opened and edited without touching the data model.

-In short: This file is where I adjust the dashboard to be ready for demo.
+In short: This file is where I adjusted the dashboard to be ready for ealier demos (no longer needed).

 ---